imthenachoman/How-To-Secure-A-Linux-Server/README.md

 1. On Debian based systems:

-    - ClamAV's configuration files are in `/etc/aide/aide.conf.d/`.
+    - AIDE's configuration files are in `/etc/aide/aide.conf.d/`.
-    - You'll want to go through ClamAV's documentation and the configuration files in to set them per your requirements.
+    - You'll want to go through AIDE's documentation and the configuration files in to set them per your requirements.
     - If you want new settings, to monitor a new folder for example, you'll want to add them to `/etc/aide/aide.conf` or `/etc/aide/aide.conf.d/`.
     - Take a backup of the stock configuration files: `sudo cp -pr /etc/aide /etc/aide.$(date +"%Y%m%d%H%M%S")`.